pdimh/batch-hevc-encoder/README.md

 you can print this table by using ``-h`` option.

 By default, FFmpeg output is suppressed.
 You can enable it by using -v option.
-It is not possible to set the input folder, by design it will try to encode all videos in **current folder**.
+It is not possible to set the input folder, by design it will try to encode all videos in the **current folder**.

 ## FFmpeg

-[FFmpeg](https://ffmpeg.org/) is responsible for encoding and it is **NOT** distributed by this project, you must install it first.
+[FFmpeg](https://ffmpeg.org/) is responsible for encoding and as it is **NOT** distributed by this project, you must install it first.
 It is recommended that you check it's license before use.

+## License

+batch-hevc-encoder is licensed under the GNU GENERAL PUBLIC LICENSE (GPL) version 2.